ch-stark/blog1506/submariner/README.md

 	spec:
 	  clusterSet: red-cluster-set

-ClusterPools that encapsulate the underlying cloud provider infrastructure.
-This can be done with the following YAML an example of which is shown for AWS:
+ClusterPools encapsulate the underlying cloud provider cluster configuration and assign any clusters spawned to the red-cluster-set.
+An example is shown for AWS.

 	apiVersion: hive.openshift.io/v1
 	kind: ClusterPool